OBOAcademy/obook/docs/lesson/ontology_design.md

 _Strictly speaking in OWL, you don't make relationships between classes_, however, using OWL restrictions we essentially achieve the same thing.

-We wanted to capture the knowledge that the named class ' **idiopathic achalasia** is an **idiopathic disease**.
+We wanted to capture the knowledge that the named class '**idiopathic achalasia**' is an **idiopathic disease**.
 In OWL speak, we want to say that every instance of an ' **idiopathic achalasia**' is also an instance of the class of things that have at least one 'has modifier' relationship to an **idiopathic disease**.
 In OWL, we do this by creating an existential restriction on the **idiopathic achalasia** class.

 1. In the Entities tab, select '**idiopathic achalasia**' in the class hierarchy and look at its current class description in the bottom right box.
 1. Note that there are two superclasses (as denoted by the SubClass Of list). '**'gastroesophageal disease'**' and **'has modifier' some idiopathic**.